 We recommend that companies store Personally Identifiable Information (PII) about end users in the Curity Identity Server, as described in the Privacy and GDPR Article.

-In some regions however, replicating this type of data could break newer laws, where personal data belonging to software users can only be stored on servers within the user’s country.
+However, replicating this type of data could break newer laws in some regions, where companies can only store personal data on servers within the user’s country.

-Data and RegulationsCompanies need to carefully consider regulatory aspects before replicating sensitive data across legal boundaries.
+Data and RegulationsCompanies must carefully consider regulatory aspects before replicating sensitive data across legal boundaries.
 In these cases, a solution based on Global Subclusters or Dynamic User Routing may be preferred.

 |Logs||Audit information is usually routed to the database, whereas system logs for troubleshooting are instead stored in text files that can be aggregated to a central log store.
 No PII data is included in logs when using the recommended production log level of INFO.|

 Companies running a clustered setup will need a database for at least the first of these, and can use either a SQL or NoSQL schema.
-Database and LDAP software used in a global cluster must support active-active replication, which will then ensure eventual consistency.
-Replication times for databases are typically fast, such as a few seconds, whereas global LDAP replication may take a number of minutes.
+Database and LDAP software used in a global cluster must support active-active replication, ensuring eventual consistency.
+Replication times for databases are typically fast, such as a few seconds, whereas global LDAP replication may take several minutes.

 The below table provides further information on particular areas of data within the above schema: